PortoLabsOrg/portolabsorg.github.io/about.markdown

 permalink: /about/
 ---

-You can find more information about PortLabs members [here](https://github.com/orgs/PortoLabsOrg/people).
+You can find more information about PortoLabs members [here](https://github.com/orgs/PortoLabsOrg/people).